gletort/FishFeats/docs/Preprocess-nuclei.md

 ## Filtering

-Fishfeats proposes several classic filters to improve the image quality for the segmentation task.
+FishFeats proposes several classic filters to improve the image quality for the segmentation task.
 In some cases, this can help the segmentation process.

-**Median filter**: If you have a lot of small noises dots, you can apply a median filter, that will smooth locally the image and get rid of small bright or dark dots.
+**Median filter**: If you have a lot of small noisy dots, you can apply a median filter that will locally smooth the image and get rid of small bright or dark dots.
 Try to take a filter radius below the average size of a nuclei.
 The filter is much slower for higher radii.
 Select the option `Median filtering` and click on `Apply preprocessing`.